-At the time of withdrawal, students must return all textbooks, library books, student learning devices (e.g., Chromebooks, iPads, laptops), and other school-owned items.
+At the time of withdrawal, students must return all textbooks, library books, student learning devices (e.g., Chromebooks, iPads, laptops), and other school-owned or district issued items.
 Any such items not returned, and any other school-related expenses for which the student is responsible (such as lunch charges), must be paid for at the time of withdrawal.
-The school may withhold grade reports, diplomas, and/or certificates of progress until restitution is made for lost or damaged textbooks, student learning devices, and/or media materials.
+The school may withhold grade reports, diplomas, and/or certificates of progress until restitution is made for lost or damaged textbooks, student learning devices, and/or media materials, O.C.G.A. § 20-2-1013.

-In situations where a custodial parent enrolls a child in school, that same parent must be the person who withdraws the child from school.
-However, the custodial parent who enrolled the child in school may give notarized written permission to the school to allow a non-custodial parent to complete withdrawal procedures.
+In situations where a custodial parent (enrolling parent) enrolls a child in school, that same parent must be the person who withdraws the child from school.
+However, the custodial parent (enrolling parent) who enrolled the child in school may give notarized written permission to the school to allow a non-custodial parent to complete withdrawal procedures.

 A minor who is not emancipated may not drop out of school without the written permission of their parent/guardian.
-Prior to accepting such permission, the school shall schedule a conference with the student and parent/guardian to discuss the educational options available to the student and the consequences of not earning a high school diploma.
-Policy JBCD: Transfers and Withdrawals
+Prior to accepting such permission, the school administrator or designee shall schedule a conference with the student and parent/guardian to discuss the educational options available to the student and the consequences of not earning a high school diploma.